Emmrys-Jay/auto-shop/README.md

 - Sell an item
 - Show a list of sold items and the total price

+## Added Features

+- Validate each added product on it's product type field
+- Create a set containing all default valid types
+- Include a function that allows a store manager add a new type
+- Display all store products in JSON format
+- Create two generic types - Vehicle and Accessory - which can accomodate all possible products that could be added to autoshop

 ## Setup

 To use this project, you must have `golang 1.18` or higher installed.
 If installed, go through